veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 Many of our users—often designers or agencies buying for clients—needed an option to transfer licensing directly to their clients.
 Previously, they had to call Support to complete this transaction.
 By adding this feature to the redesign, we streamlined the process and responded to a frequent user need.

-##### Introducing more payment methods - Long term goals
+##### Introducing more payment methods: Long term goals

-We discussed the idea of introducing more one click payment options like Apple Pa and Google Pay in the future.
+To enhance convenience, we considered adding more one-click payment options, such as Apple Pay and Google Pay, in future iterations.

 ### Low-fi & Prototype